AACT Member Spotlight: Tola Ogundipe

 Tell us about yourself.

-I moved to the United States in 2002 as a graduate student in Environmental Chemistry.
+I moved to the United States in 2002 as a graduate student to pursue a master's degree in Environmental Chemistry.
 Since then, I've switched to education as a career.
 I have taught all grade levels from preschool through Grade 12 (except Grade 5), Special Education, Adult ESOL, and coding.
 I have a Master's degree in Science Curriculum and Instruction and a graduate certificate in Integrative STEM.
 I am currently in an Ed.S. program for a degree in Education Leadership and Policy.

 What fuels your passion for science and teaching?

-The lack of equity or equality for English Learners and minority students that I observe who are from socioeconomically underprivileged background.
+The lack of equity or equality for English Learners and minority students that I observe who are from socioeconomically underprivileged backgrounds.

 What are you most proud of in your work?

-My connection with my students in making science relevant to them and how they respond to it by sharing things or events in their lives that they have experienced a concept or topic.
+My connection with my students in making science relevant to them and how they respond to it by sharing things or events in their lives that they have experienced relating to a concept or topic we are learning.
 It brings me pure joy because what all students worry about is "Why do I need to know this?", and if I can show them why, I'm content.

 What is your approach to building a meaningful relationship with your students and their parents?

-I teach in a district with over 60% minority students body.
+I teach in a district with over 60% minority student demographic.
 Unfortunately, that's not reflected in our faculty, staff, or administration.
-So, for me, being in the position where I can work with students that are deemed troubled and/or underachieving of which 90% of them are minorities or English Learners is a dream come true.
+So, for me, being in the position where I can work with students that are deemed troubled and/or underachieving of which 90% of them are minorities or English Learners, is a dream come true.

 We connect easily based on shared experiences.
-I give them hope of what they can also be and behind.
+I think I give them hope of what they can be now, after high school, and and beyond.
 We share stories of cultures, and struggles, and perseverance.
-It usually takes a while soth students, at least 9 out of 10, I get through to them and get them to make it to the finish line.
+It usually takes a while with students, but with tenacity and sincerity, at least 9 out of 10 times, I get through to them and get them to make it to the finish line--graduation.

-All parents and families of our demographic of students need is to know that we will treat their children with dignity.
+All parents and families of our demographic of students need to know is that we will treat their children with dignity.
 We will not be condescending.
-We will not give them only the besic minimum because that's more than they would have got anyway.
+We will not give them only the basic minimum because we believe that's more than they would have got anyway.
 We will not judge them based on where they come from.
 We will not make assumptions of what's going on at their homes.
 We will not exaggerate the dysfunctionality in their families as groundbreaking when 70%-80% of American families are dysfunction.
 We will not judge their children based on our standards for our own biological children.
 We will mind our business and stay in our lane.
-That's what I do to connect with my students families.
-Treat them ethically and show empathy not sympathy when necessary.
-Focus on my responsibility as a teacher, and not their responsibility as a parent.
+That's what I do to connect with my students and their families.
+Treat them ethically and show empathy, that's what they need, not sympathy because that's what we believe they need.
+Focus on my responsibility as a teacher, and not their responsibility as parents.

 In three words, what would your students say they learned from you?